 - UK forex brokers are subject to ESMA restrictions, which means limitations on leverage, bonuses, and the instruments you can trade.

-- The maximum leverage on major currency pairs is 30:1, 20:1 for other pairs., and 2:1 for cryptocurrencies.
+- The maximum leverage on major currency pairs is 30:1 and 20:1 for other pairs.

 - UK forex brokers aren’t permitted to offer their retail clients any trading bonuses or incentives.

 How will Brexit affect UK forex brokers and traders?

 Many UK forex traders are concerned about how Brexit will affect the British forex industry.
 As of January 31, 2020, the UK left the European Union.
 The country is now in a transition period and will be negotiating with the EU until December.
 During this period, most things won’t change as the UK will continue to be part of the EU customs union and the single market.
 Only once the transition period elapses, will it become clear what changes will happen in the UK forex market.